Tulipa armena: Description

 Tulipa armena is extremely variable.
 The bulb has a papery tunic that is not very hairy.
-The stems are between eight and 25 cm long, the 3–6 leaves are broad, scimitar-shaped, hairy or smooth and often have wavy edges.
+The stems are between long, the 3–6 leaves are broad, scimitar-shaped, hairy or smooth and often have wavy edges.
 They are grey-green, but with a red overlay.
-They can be up to 20 cm long.
+They can be up to long.
 The large solitary flowers are cup- or bowl-shaped and very variable.
 Some are red with a dark violet, black or dark green basal blotch, sometimes striped and mottled in yellow, others yellow, in the red form, sometimes the black basal blotch has a yellow border.
 The tepals are normally oval.
 The filaments are black or blackish purple, the anthers yellow or black.

 Tulipa armena is placed in the subgenus Tulipa.
 In Turkey, the subspecies lycica and armena are differentiated by the hairs on the bulb.

 Tulipa armena is easily confused with Tulipa julia, which has a hairier tunic.

 Habitat

 The Armenian tulip was found from Northeast Turkey through Transcaucasia (Armenia, Azerbaijan and Georgia) to northwestern Iran.
-It grows on rocky mountain slopes between 1000- 2700m ASL and flowers between April and June.
+It grows on alpine meadows and grasslands at moderate to high elevation, rocky mountain slopes between ASL, and especially in steppe areas on alkalic soils with a high humus content.
 It also occurs on the Marmaris peninsula in Southwestern Turkey at much lower elevations.

-It grows in steppe areas on alkalic soils with a high humus-content.